monberin/music_genre_classification/README.md

 ## Data:
 -  GTZAN Dataset(https://www.kaggle.com/andradaolteanu/gtzan-dataset-music-genre-classification)
 -  *LINK*

-A simple AI-driven app that you can use to determine the music genre of audio files.

 ## Usage:
 1. Download csv file with features from *LINK* (you can also generate it yourself by executing corresponding cell in notebook)